-Burgess: This is the New information that Oim

-Given to understand: Spotswood Intends

-To Argue, publicly, that Blackbeard is

-A threat to his Commerce; and 'is Presence

-Is attracting more Pirates.
-Then, Spotswood Intends to send Virginian Militia

-Across state lines to go an' Kill Blackbeard.

-'E 'opes this will divert 'is state's Attention;

-Put 'is own behaviour in a better light.
+Burgess: This is the New information that Oim Given to understand: Spotswood Intends To say, very publicly, that Blackbeard's A threat to 'is Commerce; and that 'is Presence Is attracting more Pirates.
+Then, 'bravely,' he Intends to send 'is Virginian Militia Across state lines to go an' Kill Blackbeard.
+'E 'opes this will Divert 'is state's Attention; Put 'is own behaviour in a better light.